Interpretable Concept Bottlenecks to Align Reinforcement Learning Agents: Appendix

 For completeness, we here provide the numerical results of the performances obtained by each agent type.
 For fair comparison, we reimplemeneted the deep PPO agents, and used the default hyperparameters for Atari from stable-baselines3 for the deep RL agents.
 A detailed overview of hyperparameters and their corresponding values can be found in \ref{app:hp_details}.

-All agents are trained on gymnasium's atari learning environments using $8$ actors and $3$ training seeds ($[0, 16, 32]+$rank).
+All agents are trained on gymnasium's ALE using $8$ actors and $3$ training seeds ($[0, 16, 32]+$rank).
 Each training seed's performance is evaluated every $500$k frames on $4$ differently seeded ($42 +$training seed) environments for $8$ episodes each.
 After training, the best performing checkpoint is then ultimately evaluated on $4$ seeded ($123, 456, 789, 1011$) test environments.
-The final return is determined by averaging the return over $5$ episodes per training-test seed pair and every training seed for the respective environment.
+The final return is determined by averaging the return over $5$ episodes per training-test seed and every training seed for the respective environment.
 We use deterministic actions for both evaluation and testing stages.

 \textbf{Normalisation techniques.} To compute human normalised scores, we used the following equation: